|The Frankfurt-Tipp rating:|

-Russell Baze (Christian Bale) tries to lead a righteous life in spite of all adversities in the economically badly hit Braddock, Pennsylvania.
-The work in the local steelworks is hard, but it brings the money he needs for the care of his sick father and for his own future with the kindergarten teacher Lena (Zoë Saldana).
-He also has to pay for the debts his brother Rodney (Casey Affleck) owes the bookmaker John Petty (Willem Dafoe).
-Russell knows that his brother needs him, because after four missions in Iraq he simply can't cope with the normal everyday life in Braddock anymore.
+Russell Baze (Christian Bale) tries against all odds to live a righteous life in economically struggling Braddock, Pennsylvania.
+Working at the local steel mill is tough, but brings in the money he needs to care for his ailing father and for his own future with kindergarten teacher Lena (Zoë Saldana).
+He also has to keep paying off the debt his brother Rodney (Casey Affleck) owes to bookie John Petty (Willem Dafoe).
+Russell knows his brother needs him because after four tours of duty in Iraq, his brother just can't handle the normal day-to-day life in Braddock.
 It's not an easy life Russell leads.
-But still he is satisfied, especially since Lena always brings him some light into the omnipresent darkness.
-But an unfortunate car accident causes everything to collapse.
-Russell has to go to prison, is abandoned by Lena and cannot be with his father when he dies.
-When he is finally released, he quickly tries to get his life back on track.
-But then Rodney gets involved with the ice-cold Harlan deGroat (Woody Harrelson) and starts events that could end in a catastrophe not only for him, but also for his brother…
+But still, he's content, especially since Lena keeps bringing him some light into the ever-present gloom.
+But an unfortunate car accident brings everything crashing down.
+Russell is sent to prison, abandoned by Lena, and unable to be with his father when he dies.
+When he's finally released, he quickly tries to get his life back on track.
+But then Rodney gets involved with the ice-cold Harlan deGroat (Woody Harrelson), setting off events that could end in disaster not only for him, but for his brother as well.

-Thanks to the fact that in the first act it succeeds so well to show Russell as an upright fighter, who manages with his way to defuse even dicey situations like the first meeting with the brutal hothead Harlan immediately, his deep fall seems all the more tragic.
-One wishes for Russell that he manages to get out of the deep hole into which he falls through an unfortunate moment of carelessness.
-That this is made impossible not by his own fault, but by the people around him, makes this drama a real tragedy.
+Due to the fact that the first act succeeds so well in showing Russell as an upright fighter who manages with his manner to immediately defuse even dicey situations like the first encounter with the brutal hothead Harlan, his deep fall seems all the more tragic.
+One wishes for Russell that he would manage to climb out of the deep hole he falls into due to an unfortunate moment of carelessness.
+The fact that this is made impossible through no fault of his own, but by those around him, makes this drama a real tragedy.
 The more Russell tries to get back up, the deeper he falls.
-Lena's inability to assist him in these difficult times, Rodney's desire to silence his inner demons through illegal boxing fights, and the state's ban on Russell attending his father's funeral are all elements that prevent him from leading a good life with his upright character.
+Lena's inability to stand by him during the hard times, Rodney's desire to silence his inner demons through illegal boxing matches, and even the state's prohibition of Russell attending his father's funeral are all elements that prevent him from living a good life even with his upstanding character.